Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 #### Java

-#### Using the `TargetPrefetch` Constructor
+#### Using the `TargetPrefetch` constructor

-Using `TargetPrefetch` Constructor, you can create a `TargetPrefetch` instance with the specified data.
-It currently accepts location name and an optional `TargetParameters` object.
+With `TargetPrefetch` constructor, you can create a `TargetPrefetch` instance with the specified data.
+It currently accepts the location name and an optional `TargetParameters` object.
 The returned instance can be used with `prefetchContent`, which accepts a `TargetPrefetch` object list to prefetch offers for the specified mbox locations.

 #### Syntax